be-hacking-hyf/javascript-1/week-1.md

 Really understanding the code means you could do the same work that pythontutor does but drawing yourself on a paper.
 To help you get there, there are all the great tools listed in the main README for this module.

-* [JS 1, week 1 homework](https://github.com/be-hacking-hyf/javascript-1-homework/week-1) - follow the link to see assignment priorities
+* Go to your fork of the [JS 1 homework repo](https://github.com/be-hacking-hyf/javascript-1-homework) - follow the link to see assignment priorities

 ### Project